 With operations in South San Francisco, CA and Research Triangle Park, NC, Satsuma Pharmaceuticals is a clinical-stage biopharmaceutical company focused on developing STS101 (dihydroergotamine mesylate (DHE) nasal powder) as an important and differentiated therapeutic option for the acute treatment of migraine.

 First marketed in the U.S. in 1946 in an injectable solution dosage form, DHE has long been viewed by many headache specialists as a safe and effective treatment for migraine, particularly for many people with migraine whose attacks are nonresponsive to or difficult to effectively treat with other treatments, such as triptans.
+However, broad use of DHE has been limited by invasive and burdensome administration and/or sub-optimal clinical performance of available injectable and liquid nasal spray products.

 people in the U.S. suffer from migraine